Renata Fast: International play

-She was a member of Canada's National Women's Development Team, which won a silver medal at the 2017 Nations Cup in Germany.

-She made her debut with the Canada women's national ice hockey team at the 2015 4 Nations Cup, held from November 4–8 in Sundsvall, Sweden.
-Where they placed silver.
-She represented the Canada women's national ice hockey team at the same tournament in 2016, the 4 Nations Cup in Vierumäki, Finland, Nov.
-1–5.
+Fast joined the Canada National Women's Development Team in 2014 and won a gold medal with the team at the 2015 Nations Cup.
+She made her debut with the senior national team at the 2015 4 Nations Cup in Sundsvall, Sweden where Canada won silver.
+She went on to represent the Canada women's national ice hockey team at the 2016 4 Nations Cup in Finland, winning silver.